 Here are a bunch of reasons why:

-- Older homes with diagonal sheathing are very leaky.
+5. Sheathing in older homes can be very leaky.
 For the past 60 years or so, builders have used sheet goods (plywood & oriented strand board mainly) for wall sheathing and subfloors.
-Before that, homes had diagonal 1-by lumber (photo at right).
+Before that, homes had diagonal 1-by lumber (photo above).
 There’s a lot more air leakage through the gaps between all those boards than newer, plywood-sheathed homes have.
+Other types of sheathing can be very leaky, too.
+The Celotex I found in my condo bathroom remodel had lots of air leakage pathways.
 Same goes for floors.
 Seal ’em up!
 Once you close up those walls, you’ve missed your chance.

 There you have it.
 And if you’re still worried about that old myth that you shouldn’t make your house too tight, well, don’t.
 A house does NOT need to breathe; people do.